HarmonizedMRI/B0shimming/README.md

 This script calculates optimal shim settings based on the provided shim calibration data, 3D field map, and shim region.

-To see precisely how these pieces fit together, see the [example](./example) folder.
+To see precisely how these pieces fit together, see shimtool.jl in the [julia](./julia) folder.

 ## Code description